-The main contributions of this paper are as follows: \begin{itemize} \item A logarithmic-norm-based framework for nonlinear It\^o stochastic differential equations that characterizes instantaneous perturbation growth in a Lipschitz sense without requiring local linearization.
+Finite-time and fixed-time stabilization have been extensively studied for deterministic and stochastic systems \cite{Lee2022,Polyakov2012,Zheng2022,zuo2022fixed}.
+However, these frameworks address convergence properties rather than finite-time perturbation amplification in nonlinear continuous-time It\^o systems.

-\item Explicit finite-time bounds on the mean and variance of logarithmic perturbation growth, yielding sufficient conditions for non-positive mean transient growth together with probabilistic bounds on transient instability events.
+A complementary perspective is provided by incremental stability and contraction theory \cite{Angeli2002,LohmillerSlotine1998, ForniSepulchre2014Auto,Pavlov2008, ManchesterSlotine2017,DiBernardo2014, Kawano2024,Kawano2025, aminzare2022,li2024stochastic}, which characterize trajectory-wise perturbation dynamics.
+Related studies on non-normal systems \cite{Trefethen1993,Schmid2007} demonstrate that substantial transient amplification may occur despite asymptotic stability.
+However, these approaches remain fundamentally based on infinitesimal perturbations and do not characterize finite-amplitude nonlinear transient growth.

-\item A fundamental limitation result showing that stability in expectation does not guarantee pathwise finite-time safety, and that stochastic diffusion induces a strictly nonzero probability of transient growth over arbitrarily small time intervals.
+Existing stochastic logarithmic norm formulations \cite{ahmad2010estimation,aminzare2022} are effective for linear and weakly nonlinear systems.
+Extending them to computationally tractable finite-time transient analysis of strongly nonlinear It\^o stochastic systems without Jacobian linearization remains an open problem.

-\item Extension to data-constrained and projected stochastic dynamics, revealing a structural trade-off between estimation consistency and transient robustness induced by continuous data injection.
+These limitations are particularly important in projection-based navigation and estimation systems, where continuous data assimilation modifies both the system dynamics and transient stability properties \cite{Blackmore2010,Sikorski2021,Teel2014, CrassidisJunkins2012,ReichCotter2015}.
+Similar challenges arise in atmospheric entry, powered-descent guidance, and planetary landing systems operating under significant uncertainty, where robust guidance and trajectory optimization are essential for reliable mission performance \cite{Lu2018,Sagliano2021,Xiong2022}.

-\item Demonstration on flight-like lunar lander descent telemetry, showing that systems with similar mean behavior can exhibit markedly different transient stability characteristics, with failure driven by accumulated transient instability. \end{itemize}
+To address these challenges, this paper develops a unified finite-amplitude transient stability framework for nonlinear It\^o stochastic systems, establishing deterministic and probabilistic finite-time transient bounds, extending the analysis to projected dynamics, and introducing a transient-risk index for risk-aware design.

-These results indicate that transient instability in nonlinear stochastic systems is not merely a design artifact but a structural consequence of stochastic diffusion and continuous data injection.
-This motivates a shift from asymptotic stability analysis toward probabilistic finite-time stability metrics for the analysis and certification of safety-critical autonomous systems.
+The principal contributions are summarized as follows. \begin{itemize} \item \textbf{Finite-amplitude logarithmic measure.} A logarithmic measure for nonlinear It\^o stochastic differential equations extending classical matrix measures from infinitesimal to finite-amplitude perturbation evolution.